 Words carry different weight with different people.
 Ask friends, family members and business contacts what naming options mean to them, and start to pare down your list of names according to their reactions.

-Step 5: Test & Revise
+Step 5: Test & revise.

 Once you’ve narrowed down your names to a shorter list, gather feedback from colleagues and target customers to gauge their perceptions of your proposed brand name.
 Conduct focus groups and surveys to zero in on what lands and what doesn’t.
 Keep an open mind and remain receptive to feedback.
 Conduct research to ensure that none of your possible names have negative connotations or conflicting meanings in different cultures or languages.